MartinMasek/visuplan-data/CUSTOM_PROPS.md

 ## How Do Custom Properties Work

+Note that this section describes the high level idea behind.
+The specific technical implementation is in [CustomProperties.ts](./types/CustomProperties.ts)

 Custom properties allow each tenant to tailor the application to their specific requirements.
 To understand how custom properties function, let's break it down:

 ### Tenant Mapping